jenjones319/code102learning.journalCR102d8/lab01b.md

-# Reading Assignment from Day 1
+# Lab B Assignment from Day 1

 **Things To Remember About Growth Mindset**